mpm

 Foster the team A healthy security department grows from strong leadership that listens and shares.

-Governable autonomy If you don't understand what you've built or how it works, what value did you bring?
+Governable autonomy If you don't understand what you've built or how it works, you haven't brought much value.

 Telemetry over intuition Detection engineering is a data problem.
 Gut calls are for the first 30 seconds of triage, not the postmortem.